Recommendation letters play an essential role during the graduate school application process.

 Professors, instructors, and supervisors tend to be busy grading, teaching, and juggling a whole lot of other duties.
 That is why it is imperative to give them plenty of time if you want them to complete a thorough, thoughtful letter on your behalf.

 An ideal amount of time might be about three months before your personal deadline (if they are giving it back to you) or submission due date (if they are sending it directly to the school).
-This will take the pressure off of them when you make the request, and they will be more likely to agree.
-It will also give them time to adequately research and prepare an outstanding letter.
+This will take the pressure off of them when you make the request.
+Additionally, they will be more likely to agree.
+That’s because it will give them sufficient time to adequately research and prepare an outstanding letter.
 Plus, they will think highly of you for planning in advance—and this is exactly when you want to be in someone’s good graces!

 You can also be confident that you will likely receive a high-quality recommendation letter.
 Effective planning also means that you will have time to list potential recommenders and approach them one at a time.
 You will be able to weigh what each person will bring to the table before choosing who to ask.
 For example, you do not want to ask three people who think highly of your writing skills and leave out the one who is more likely to praise your analytical abilities.

-Additionally, in the event that someone turns you down, or fails to meet your deadline, planning ahead means that you might have a back-up option in mind.
+Additionally, planning ahead means that you might have a back-up option in mind.
+This is useful in the event that someone turns you down, or fails to meet your deadline.
 Due to the fact that each school has different application deadlines, it is important to set personal deadlines.
 That way, all of your application materials will be ready before the university’s due date—and you will feel calm and prepared.

 How to Ask for Recommendation Letters